|Project name:||AusLAMP Deep Crustal Magnetotellurics|

 The program of work defined in this program is a new and complementary survey designed to expand MT coverage in South Australia’s far north-east and further contribute to AusLAMP’s goal of acquiring a national MT coverage.
 New MT data stations will be deployed in the area north of the Flinders Ranges, bound by the Stuart Highway to the west and the South Australia–Queensland border to the east, with the aim of imaging the electrical structure of the continental lithosphere and identifying major crustal structure regions.

 Information derived from the data will complement and be integrated with other major national datasets (eg aeromagnetic, gravity, seismic tomography, geological, geochemical, temperature) for improved definition of areas with potential for mineral and energy resources.
 This dataset will also add to the knowledge base for improving scientific understanding of the lithosphere on a national/regional scale.

-Once publicly released and incorporated into national datasets the data will also provide a valuable resource for the academic and research sector.
+Once publicly released and incorporated into national datasets the data will also provide a valuable resource for the industry, academic and research sectors.

 - To image the electrical resistivity structure of the lithosphere through MT data across the Cooper Basin and the north-eastern part of South Australia in general